bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    blzd init sentryBob --chain-id bluzelle  2>&1 | jq .node_id
    ```

    The JSON output will contain the node\_id.
-Note this value, so that it can be used to identify this node to other nodes in the zone.
-Keep in mind that for this document’s purposes, your validator and sentry will both only point at each other, and at other known public sentries.
+Note this value, as it can be used to identify this node to other nodes in the zone.
+Keep in mind that for this document’s purposes, your validator and sentry will both only point at each other.
+Your sentry will also point at other known public sentries (if you know any) and to Bluzelle's own gateway sentries.
 More on this later in this document.

    There is no need to touch the genesis file, ".blzd/config/genesis.json" yet.
 It will be completely replaced with the genesis file already in use on the public TestNet.
 We will perform this step later in this document.